Patterns and Rules

 Patterns

-A pattern is an expression which can include one or more placeholders in the form of wildcard symbols.
+A pattern is an expression which can include one or more placeholders in the form of wildcards.

 Patterns are similar to Regular Expressions in traditional programming languages but they are tailored to deal with MathJSON expressions instead of strings.